 While everyone develops their methods of fixing sour pickles, there are a few that most people agree on.

 Soak fermented pickles in water to help dilute the flavor concentration.

-Start by dumping out the liquid the pickles are currently in and replacing it with fresh water.
-You only need to let your pickles soak for about 10 to 30 minutes depending on how sour they are.
-Taste the pickles every ten minutes to make sure they do not get too diluted.
+Start by dumping out the pickles' liquid and replacing it with fresh water.
+You only need to let your pickles soak for about 10 to 30 minutes, depending on how sour they are.
+Taste the pickles every ten minutes to ensure they do not get too diluted.

-If the pickles sit in the water for too long they could lose all of their flavor.
+If the pickles sit in the water for too long, they could lose all of their flavors.

 Do not do this with every jar of pickles at the same time.
 For now, start with one jar and open the others one by one as you need them.
 This will prevent the pickles from turning soggy.

 How to Fix Canned Pickles That Turn Sour

 With so many health benefits, it's easy to understand why many people choose to can their own pickles rather than buying them at the store.
 If you already took a crack at making some healthy pickles of your own, do not worry if they turn out sour.

 When it comes to the canning method of making pickles, another factor that could lead to sour pickles is an incorrect ratio of vinegar to sugar or improper spice preparation.